How To Build Confidence and Self-Esteem for A Better You

 How Can I Build My Confidence and Self-Esteem?

-Building confidence and self-esteem can take time and practice.
-What helps you now may differ from what helps you in the future.
-But you can do many things to improve your feelings about yourself and your abilities.
+Building your confidence and self-esteem can take time and practice.
+And what helps you now may be different from what helps in the future.

-Making changes is a big step.
+It is a big step to make changes.
 Start by trying a couple of new things each week until you find what works for you.
-Go at your own pace, and don’t put too much pressure on yourself—small changes can make a big difference.

 Suggestions for building self-esteem include: